FIRST-Tech-Challenge/FtcRobotController/README.md

 Changes include:
  * Fix to prevent crash when deprecated configuration annotations are used.
- * Change to allow FTC Robot Controller APK to be auto-updated using FIRST Global Control Hub update scripts.
+ * Change to allow FTC org.firstinspires.ftc.teamcode.Robot Controller APK to be auto-updated using FIRST Global Control Hub update scripts.
  * Removed samples for non supported / non legal hardware.
  * Improvements to Telemetry.addData block with "text" socket.
  * Updated Blocks sample OpMode list to include Rover Ruckus Vuforia example.